Generalized Composition via Nerves: Models and Algebra

 Here is a construction of a finite relation $R \SBS \PLIST{V}{n}$ such that $\MC{S}[y^R]$ is the $n$-truncation of a $n$-dimensional hypergroupoid.
 We will assume that $n \geq 3$.

-First, note that in order for $\MC{S}[y]$ to be an $(n,n+1)$-composer, $y=y^R$ must be \DET{(n-2,n-1)} and \DET{(n-1,n)}.
-By Theorem \ref{overlap-theorem-2}, $R$ must have the following property: \begin{quote} $(*)$ For all pairs $t,t' \in R$, $t$ and $t'$ overlap not at all or overlap in a single interval with right endpoint $n$. \end{quote} Note that by Theorem \ref{overlap-theorem}, if $R$ has property $(*)$ then $\MC{S}[y]$ is also be an $(n,0)$-composer.
+First, note that in order for $\MC{S}[y]$ to be an \NICOMP{n}{n+1}, $y=y^R$ must be \DET{(n-2,n-1)} and \DET{(n-1,n)}.
+By Theorem \refpage{overlap-theorem-2}, $R$ must have the following property: \begin{quote} $(*)$ For all pairs $t,t' \in R$, $t$ and $t'$ overlap not at all or overlap in a single interval with right endpoint $n$. \end{quote} Note that by Theorem \refpage{overlap-theorem}, if $R$ has property $(*)$ then $\MC{S}[y]$ is also be an \NICOMP{n}{0}.
 Assuming $t$ and $t'$ overlap on the interval $[j,n]$ where $j \geq 1$, then

 and $t_m \neq t'_m$, $0 \leq m < j$.
 We will refer to the coordinates of $t$ in $[0,j-1]$ as the {\bf ``initial segment of $t$''}.
 It remains to verify that all the other dimension $n$ determinacy conditions listed above also hold for $y$ and for all dimension $n$ simplicial images of $y$.